matty271828/deployments/auth-service/README.md

 - **CSRF Protection** - Optional CSRF tokens for linking/unlinking
 - **Secure Token Storage** - OAuth tokens are stored securely
 - **Domain Isolation** - Each domain has separate OAuth configurations
+- **Dynamic Discovery** - Only providers with valid credentials are enabled